radiatingstar/radiatingstar.com/content/blog/3l-the-grat-collection-of-mixins-for-less-introduction/index.md

 ## <a name="flex-box"></a>Flex-box

-There is this nice [article about flex-box](hacks.mozilla.org/2010/04/the-css-3-flexible-box-model/) on Mozilla's blog.
+There is this nice [article about flex-box](https://hacks.mozilla.org/2010/04/the-css-3-flexible-box-model/) on Mozilla's blog.
 All properties described in that article are supported by 3L!

 ## <a name="seo"></a>SEO with CSS

 3L will help you fix some SEO issues on your website.
-Read how you can [use CSS to improve SEO of your website](/how-to-improve-seo-with-css).
+Read how you can [use CSS to improve SEO of your website](/blog/how-to-improve-seo-with-css/).

 ## <a name="supporting"></a>HTML5 Boilerplate supporting classes

 [HTML5 Boilerplate](http://html5boilerplate.com/) introduces some nice supporting classes that will help you with creating a great user experience on your website.
-I've implemented them in The LESS Way so they can be used easily and effectively.
+I've implemented them in The LESS Way, so they can be used easily and effectively.

 ## <a name="clearfix"></a>Clearfix